agn453/HI-TECH-Z80-C/README.md

 collected together a number of patches and updates - See Tesseract volume 091.

-These include contributions from John Elliot via http://www.seasip.info/Cpm/software/index.html - in particular for PIPEMGR which is a CP/M 3 RSX that implements piping and redirection.
+These include contributions from John Elliott via http://www.seasip.info/Cpm/software/index.html - in particular for PIPEMGR which is a CP/M 3 RSX that implements piping and redirection.